jvrieger/jvrieger/README.md

 ### Hi there traveler 👾
 🔭 I’m currently working on creating a custom [Freewrite Traveler](https://getfreewrite.com/products/freewrite-traveler)

-🌱 I’m currently learning about computer graphics and game technology
+🌱 I’m currently learning about Computer Graphics and Game Technology

 📫 How to reach me: <juliavrieger@gmail.com>